innovara/autoreply/README.md

+# autoreply.py

 ## Introduction

 autoreply.py works in tandem with Postfix as a filter.

-The purpose of the script is to send auto-reply emails when an email sent to an specific email address is recieved by Postfix.
+It sends auto-replies when a message sent to a qualifying email address enters the Postfix mail system.

-Using the proposed configuration, Postfix pipes these emails to autoreply.py.
-The script, using settings stored in autoreply.json, sends an auto-reply email and it re-injects the original email into Postfix for delivery.
+In the proposed Postfix configuration, we make use of check_recipient_access to instruct Postfix to only pipe to autoreply.py emails which are sent to these qualifying email addresses.
+The script, using settings stored in autoreply.json, sends the auto-reply and re-injects the original email into Postfix for delivery.

+The look up table related to check_recipient_access is used for any mail received by SMTP but not for emails sent locally, using sendmail.

-The script could be easily adapted to do other things with the original email, instead of just passing it on, like extracting information or storing attachments.
+autoreply.py could be easily adapted to do other things with the original email, instead of just passing it on, like extracting information or storing attachments.

+The following sections provide a detailed step-by-step guide on how to set up autoreply.py and Postfix.

 ## Background

-One of our clients had a complex email infrastructure and they wanted a script that would trigger auto-reply emails when emails sent to some specific addresses were handled by one of their MTAs, instead of setting these up at an MDA/mailbox level.
+One of our clients had a complex email infrastructure and they wanted a script that would trigger auto-replies when emails sent to some specific addresses entered one of their MTAs.
+Noramally, these would have been configured in the MDA/mailboxes instead.

 The MTA in question was Postfix.
 It would relay all emails and they could make configuration changes to this server safely.

+After some consideration, it was deemed viable to use an after-queue content filter in Postfix to achieve this.

-The specific email addresses that would need to auto-reply would change over time, as well as the subjects and responses.
-We decided to use a JSON file to store that information which could be edited without having to edit the script.
+As the email addresses that they would need to auto reply would change over time, as well as the subjects and wording of the email, we decided to use a JSON file to store that information which could be edited without having to change the script.

-The following sections demonstrate how to achieve this using autoreply.py.

 ## System configuration

 This section is somehow optional but please note that, as per [Postfix's FILTER documentation](http://www.postfix.org/FILTER_README.html), filter scripts should be run using a separate account, as these are handling potentially malicious emails.
-Do not use "nobody", and most certainly do not use "root" or "postfix", to run this script.
+To quote their documentation, do not use "nobody", and most certainly do not use "root" or "postfix".

 1. Add autoreply user with home directory /opt/autoreply and nologin.
 ```shell